CJ Lang boosts profit by 8% and looks ahead with cautious optimism

 Following its Scotfresh and Eddy’s store acquisitions, CJ Lang is focused on consolidation and improving existing sites, but it has not ruled out further acquisitions.

 “With market pressures – legislation coming, the decline of cigarettes, etc – I think you will be seeing quite a few retailers run for the exit door over the coming weeks and months.
 That represents an opportunity for us, but it’s got to be the right stores,” said McLean.
-“It’s about quality over quality, and trying to get that balance right.”
+“It’s about quality over quantity, and trying to get that balance right.”

 The company is about to embark on the second phase of its project to ‘take SPAR Scotland back to where it belongs’.
 There is still a target of hitting 30% as the overall retail margin – and SPAR Scotland is moving closer to this figure by enhancing the product mix in line with evolving shopper demands.